We may earn a commission when you click on the affiliate links in this post.

 What is Pasta e Fagioli Soup?

-This popular Italian soup literally means “pasta and beans” so that’s what you’ll find in this dish, along with ground beef, Italian seasonings in a rich tomato based broth.
-Pasta E Fagioli is very similar to another hearty favorite, minestrone soup, but they are not the same.
-The difference between these two soups is minestrone uses several different veggies and Pasta e Fagioli features onion, celery and carrots for flavor, but no other vegetables.
+This popular Italian soup literally means “pasta and beans,” so that’s what you’ll find in this dish, along with ground beef and Italian seasonings in a rich tomato-based broth.
+Pasta e Fagioli is very similar to another hearty favorite, minestrone soup, but they are not the same.
+The difference between these two soups is that minestrone uses a variety of different veggies, while Pasta e Fagioli features onion, celery and carrots for flavor, but no other vegetables.

 Notable Ingredients